 Choreography, performance: Natalie Mik / Camera: Christian Alvarez

-Black Odonata is a dance-theatre-based performance, which aims to document how ghostly memories of Ohaguro have molded my gaze and deformed my body.
+Black Odonata I is a dance-theatre performance, which aims to document how ghostly memories of Ohaguro mold our gaze and deform our bodies.
 Mostly known under its Japanese name Ohaguro, the term refers to a largely vanished tradition, namely a beauty ritual of blackening teeth.
 The tradition was practiced in wide areas of South East- Central Asia and Japan.
-Distorted dance movements to create a fleeting evidence of Ohaguro's absence.
+Distorted dance movements create a fleeting evidence of Ohaguro's absence.
 The uneasy and horrid smile present its resilience throughout history and its mourning at the same time.
-Black Odonata’s story is told from the perspective of a dragonfly nymph.
+Black Odonata’s story was told from the perspective of a dragonfly nymph.